lucashadin/hdk/Nexus/README.md

 *noun*

 1. a connection or series of connections linking two or more things.
-*the nexus between industry and political power*
+*"The nexus between industry and political power."*

 2. a central or focal point.
-*the nexus of any government in this country is No. 10*
+*"The nexus of any government in this country is No. 10."*

 This name implies that the tool serves as a central point of connection, where various events converge and intertwine.
-It suggests that it helps players understand the interconnectedness of different events within the game world.
+In this case the world creation and the player's experience will be combined into a single view.